-Students who fall in the GPA or test score bracket for a committee review will be reviewed by a committee of elected staff and faculty.
+Students who fall in the GPA range for a Committee Review will be reviewed by a committee of elected staff and faculty.
 Factors taken into consideration include but are not limited to: GPA, test scores, anticipated academic major, and an essay submitted by the student.
 Students who are approved by the Admissions Committee will be provisionally admitted to Simpson University.
 Students who are denied by the Admissions Committee will receive a denial letter from the Admissions Office and are not able to reapply for the same semester.

-A personal interview may be required as a final step in the admission process.
+Note: A personal interview may be required as a final step in the admission process.